payw-org/npoem/README.md

 With these approaches, duplicate names distract our vision which results in hardness to easily index what components are there.
 Also the **Approach2** doesn't even allow to nest child components into a component.

-In terms of refactoring, there are many namespaces you have to change.
+What is worse, in terms of refactoring, there are many namespaces you have to modify.

 ```diff
   components